 Oracle wait events are categorized into different wait classes.
-One of these classes is called Idle
+One of these classes is called Idle.

 As far as I know, wait events were defined by oracle kernel developers.